comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 These results show that using the type index together with LDP-based discovery is not *significantly* better than the other approaches (*p = 0.71*), which is primarily caused by the statistically significantly higher number of HTTP requests (*p = 0.02*) required for traversing both the type index and nested LDP containers.
-Query D8 and [](#results-queries-cmatch-wins) does however show that this combination deserves further investigation, because this query has a result limit that leads to a prioritization of links via the type index, leading to earlier query termination with fewer requests.
+Query D8 does however show that this combination deserves further investigation, because this query has a result limit that leads to a prioritization of links via the type index, leading to earlier query termination with fewer requests.